Aristiana/mimetypes-link-icons/readme.txt

 * Typo in CSS caused some images not to show

 == Upgrade Notice ==

+= 2.1.4 =
+* Some bug fixes and plugin conflict fixes.
+The exlude class name can now be used on parents and the link itself

 = 2.1.3 =
 * Removing a couple of short php open tags